NXIVM Co-Founder and Alleged 'Sex Cult' Leader Keith Raniere Convicted on 7 Charges, Including Sex Trafficking

 Keith Raniere, former leader of purported self-help group NXIVM, has been convicted on federal charges for his role in what prosecutors describe as a “sex cult.”

-On Wednesday, a jury found Raniere guilty on seven charges, including sex trafficking, racketeering and forced labor conspiracy, according to the U.S. Attorney’s Office, Eastern District of New York.
+On Wednesday, a jury found Raniere guilty on seven charges, including two counts of sex trafficking, racketeering and forced labor conspiracy, according to the U.S. Attorney’s Office, Eastern District of New York.
 The Associated Press reports that the jury took less than five hours to deliberate after a trial which lasted for about six weeks.
+Other charges include attempted sex trafficking, wire fraud conspiracy and racketeering conspiracy.
 Sentencing is to take place on Sept.
 25.

 “This trial has revealed that Raniere, who portrayed himself as a savant and a genius, was in fact a massive manipulator, a con man and the crime boss of a cult-like organization involved in sex trafficking, child pornography, extortion, compelled abortions, branding, degradation and humiliation,” Richard Donoghue, U.S. Attorney for the Eastern District of New York, told reporters outside of the Brooklyn federal court house.
 “Keith Raniere’s crime spree has ended and his victims will finally see justice.”